Bg

 The “pacifier fairy” is also a nice option.
 Your child can offer the fairy their pacifiers, leaving them out, perhaps under a tree during the day.
 Distract your child for an hour or two.
 When they return their pacifiers have gone and there's a little gift waiting.
 Add some glitter for fairy dust if you want to add some sparkle and drama.

 You may want to try transitioning them to something other than a pacifier for comfort.
 Perhaps a small muslin blanket, a lovely teddy as they fall asleep.
-Remember though, we want to keep the crib clear as they sleep when they’re under 12 months old.
+Remember though, we want to keep the as they sleep when they’re under 12 months old.

 You can introduce the transitional object during play in the day, include it during bedtime cuddles and have it there to comfort your little one when needed.
 When you decide to take the pacifier away, they’ll have another item that brings comfort and it may ease some of the tears.